jacquescarolan/jacquescarolan.github.io/content/project/photonics/index.md

 #   Otherwise, set `slides = ""`.
 slides: ""
 ---
-Advances in photonic integrated circuits have enabled electrically reconfigurable optical systems that can implement universal optical transformations on a single device.
-Such programable photonics may enable breakthroughs in quantum computing, artificial intelligence, imaging and signals processing.
+I develop large-scale photonic integrated circuits that can be reprogrammed to implement a host of optical transformations, all on a single device.
+Such universal *programable photonics* may enable breakthroughs in quantum computing, artificial intelligence, imaging and signals processing.

 ## Papers